 I have been a UCLA Teaching Fellow (2019), and an Excellence in Pedagogy and Innovative Classrooms (EPIC) Mellon-Fellow (2020).

-Below are a selection of course descriptions from recent years of those courses designed and taught by myself, sometimes in collaboration with others (noted below).
+Below are a selection of courses designed and taught by myself, sometimes in collaboration with others.
 Please get in touch if you'd like to know more or collaborate on a syllabus.

 2023